kubernetes/enhancements/keps/sig-scheduling/5517-dra-node-allocatable-resources/README.md

       cgroup restriction based on DRA, the scheduler must use the [Node Declared Features framework](https://github.com/kubernetes/enhancements/tree/master/keps/sig-node/5328-node-declared-features).
     - A new declared feature `DRANodeAllocatableResources` is registered in `node.status.declaredFeatures`.
       The API server admission controller uses this framework to validate and reject `ResourceSlice` objects that contain `nodeAllocatableResources` mappings if they target a node that lacks support for this feature.
+-   **`pod.status` Field Rename & Component Skew**:
+    - `pod.status.additionalNodeAllocatableResources` in v1.38 replaces the alpha `nodeAllocatableResourceClaimStatuses` field.
+      Because v1.37 components do not recognize the new field, the `DRANodeAllocatableResources` feature gate uses `MinCompatibilityVersion` for beta graduation:
+      ```go
+      DRANodeAllocatableResources: {
+          ...
+          {Version: version.MustParse("1.38"), Default: false, PreRelease: featuregate.Beta},
+          {Version: version.MustParse("1.38"), Default: true,  PreRelease: featuregate.Beta, MinCompatibilityVersion: version.MustParse("1.38")},
+      },
+      ```
+      - In v1.38, the feature gate remains `false` by default under the default `MinCompatibilityVersion` (`1.37`).
+      - The feature can be enabled in v1.38 by setting `--feature-gates=DRANodeAllocatableResources=true` on all components, or by setting `--min-compatibility-version=1.38`.
+      - In v1.39, it becomes enabled by default as the default `MinCompatibilityVersion` advances to `1.38`.
+    - Pods scheduled under the v1.37 alpha gate must be recreated after upgrade (see [Upgrade / Downgrade Strategy](#upgrade--downgrade-strategy)).

 ## Production Readiness Review Questionnaire